immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 * Dance games
 * Previewing of 3D objects in the real world

-The origin of this type will be initialized at a position on the floor for which a boundary can be provided to the app, defining an empty region where it is safe for the user to move around.
+The origin of a `bounded-floor` reference space will be initialized at a position on the floor for which a boundary can be provided to the app, defining an empty region where it is safe for the user to move around.
 The y value will be 0 at floor level, while the exact x, z, and orientation values will be initialized based on the conventions of the underlying platform for room-scale experiences.
 Platforms where the user defines a fixed room-scale origin and boundary may initialize the remaining values to match the room-scale origin.
 Users with fixed-origin systems are familiar with this behavior, however developers may choose to be extra resilient to this situation by building UI to guide users back to the origin if they are too far away.
 Platforms that generally allow for unbounded movement may display UI to the user during the asynchronous request, asking them to define or confirm such a floor-level boundary near the user's current location.

 ```js
 let xrSession = null;